patrick-llgc/Learning-Deep-Learning/paper_notes/genie.md

 The model differs from [GAIA-1](gaia_1.md) in that GAIA-1 still uses video data with action and text annotation.
 Architecture-wise, GAIA-1 uses a dedicated video decoder based on diffusion model, but Genie uses the decoder of the tokenizer. --> Maybe this can explain the poor image quality.

+LAM is more generalized than the IDM model in VPT, where some data are labeled first, then the action predictor used to pseudo-label large sets of unlabeled data. --> Yet in a narrow domain such as autonomous driving.
+This may also be possible.

 A world model enables next-frame prediction that is conditioned on action inputs.
 Genie is a foundation world model, and can be used for training generalist agents without direct environment experience at agent training time.